remp2020/remp/Beam/README.md

 ##### POST `api/authors/top`

 Beam admin provides statistics about author performance.
 This endpoint return top authors by pageviews.
-You can filter authors by time of pageview.
+You can filter authors by content type, sections, tags or tag categories.

 ##### *Headers:*